Channel drift: Counterexamples

-In the early-2010s, USA Network—which built a niche for lighthearted comedy-dramas through the 2000s—attempted to augment them with original sitcoms (such as Benched and Sirens) to build upon its acquisition of off-network reruns of Modern Family.
-USA mostly backed away from that approach by 2014, as it prepared a shift away from its previous "blue sky" direction for its drama slate.
+In the early-2010s, USA Network—which created a niche for lighthearted comedy-dramas during the 2000s—attempted to augment these with original sitcoms (such as Benched and Sirens) to build upon its acquisition of off-network reruns of Modern Family.
+USA mostly backed away from this approach by 2014, as it prepared a shift away from the previous "blue sky" direction of its drama slate.